-- Beetroot (they like similar conditions, and beetroots require little calcium, which is good for brassicas, which need plenty of it.)
+- Beetroot – they like similar conditions, and beetroots require little calcium, which is good for brassicas.

-- Lettuce (growing quick growing lettuces between Calabrese helps make the most of the space, and these will be harvested before the space (and resources) are required by your main crop.)
-I also let chickweed spread and give ground cover between Calabrese.
+- Lettuce – growing ‘quick-growing’ lettuces between Calabrese helps make the most of the space and these will be harvested before the space (and resources) are required by your main crop.
+It’s also good to let chickweed spread and give ground cover between Calabrese.
 This weed is also a useful edible, and has attractive flowers.

-- Onions/ leeks/ garlic (which may help to repel pests that may plague your Calabrese, such as cabbage worm, weevil and cabbage looper).
+- Onions/ leeks/ garlic – these may help to repel pests that may plague your Calabrese, such as cabbage worm, weevil and cabbage looper.

-- Strong smelling aromatic herbs (e.g. rosemary, thyme, sage, dill, mint etc.. which will also repel, confuse or act as a distraction to pests.)
+- Strong smelling aromatic herbs – for example: rosemary, thyme, sage, dill, mint etc. – these will also repel, confuse or act as a distraction to pests.

 Caring For Calabrese